christc4/websites-2024/README.md

 All sites I host.

-Also hosts sites belonging to pariffin
+Also hosts sites belonging to pariffin, a friend